 We train the next generation of lawyers to advance the public interest in a digital age marked by rapid technological change.
-We focus our work on three main areas: protecting civil liberties, ensuring a fair criminal justice system, and promoting balanced intellectual property laws and access to information.
+We focus our work on three main areas: protecting civil liberties, promoting balanced intellectual property laws and access to information, and ensuring a fair criminal legal system.
 We look for strategic opportunities in litigation, regulatory and legislative processes, and policy analysis.

 The clinic seeks to train the next generation of lawyers to recognize and advance the public interest where law meets technology.
 Our cross-cutting focus on civil liberties, intellectual property, and criminal justice inspires students to take a broad view of the technology law field.
 Our emphasis on the public interest aims to help students recognize their professional duty to advance the public interest and feel empowered to do so—regardless of whether they aspire to work in the private sector, government, nonprofit organizations, or academia.
 And the experiential training we offer students—in filing briefs, drafting legislation, participating in regulatory matters, and counseling clients—allows them to develop skills in practicing law in a closely supervised and reflective environment.